kovasz/neO/README.md

 * <code>"version": 1</code>: WSN model with fixed sensing ranges [[1]](#1)
 * <code>"version": 2</code>: WSN model with adaptive sensing ranges

+The ending <code>fix</code> of folder names corresponds to that sensing ranges and power settings are homogenous, respectively.
+Otherwise, they are heterogenous.

 ## References
 <a id="1">[1]</a>
 G. Kovásznai, K. Gajdár, L. Kovács (2019).